kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_5.md

 ``` js
 60             !voters[voter].voted,
 ```
-It refers to the voting status `voted` of the account having its address mapped in `voter`.
+This statement refers to the voting status `voted` of the account having its address mapped in `voters`.

 ## 2.5	The Solidity `array` construct
 In line 29, we meet the Solidity construct that defines an array of variable size.
 A fixed-sized array is declared with its size (such as `ExampleArray[8] example1;`) while a variable-sized array, like here, is declared with empty brackets, such as